5 Questions About Race That I am Asked Regularly As An Ally

 And that is just some of the reasons why I will always talk about race.

-I don’t and will never profit from any work I do personally as an antiracist.
-Ever.
-If there is a fee, I will ask that it be given to my fellow speakers who have experienced racism - anonymously - or donated to an antiracist charity.
-A white person talking about race absolutely cannot be a profit making exercise.
+having said that, there need to be rules I feel, in white people talking about antiracism.
+My personal ones are that I don’t profit from any work I do personally as an antiracist.
+If there is a fee for a panel, I will ask that it be added to the fees for my fellow speakers who personally experience racism - anonymously - or donated to an antiracist charity.
+For me, a white person talking about race absolutely cannot be a profit making exercise.

 In talking about race as a white person you’re always at risk of people saying this or that, just the same as talking about anything in public - people will say this or that.
 If your intentions are good and you have done your work, you have nothing to fear but your own ego getting a poke.